Elastic solids with strain-gradient elastic boundary surfaces: Kinematics and field equations

 \section{Kinematics and field equations}

-In this section formulate a general mathematical model for a hyperelastic bulk solid containing a boundary surface with strain-gradient surface elasticity.
-For planar reference surfaces, the form of surface elasticity reduces to that introduced by Hilgers and Pipkin \cite{HilgPip92a}, and when the surface energy is independent of the surface gradient of the stretching, the theory reduces to that of Steigmann and Ogden \cite{SteigOgden97a, SteigOgden99}.
+In this section formulate a general mathematical model for a Green-elastic three-dimensional solid containing a boundary surface with strain-gradient surface elasticity.
+For planar reference surfaces, the form of surface elasticity reduces to that introduced by Hilgers and Pipkin \cite{HilgPip92a}, and when the surface energy is independent of the surface covariant derivative of the stretching, the theory reduces to that of Steigmann and Ogden \cite{SteigOgden97a, SteigOgden99}.